“Poor Jack Spratt” at Trafalgar, 21st October 1805

 The great naval painter William Lionel Wyllie (1851 – 1931) gave a sea-level view of the battle

-The Aigle, in the meantime, had come to a brutal end.
+In the meantime, Aigle had come to a brutal end.
 On the day after the battle the French prisoners overpowered the British prize crew, and recaptured her.
 Their victory was short-lived – caught in the storm that destroyed many of the other damaged ships, she was wrecked on the following day.

 Though not himself a witness, Turner’s great Trafalgar painting well conveys the fury of battle